daos-stack/daos/design/incr_reint_design.md

   maximum write epoch maintenance enabled and disabled.
 The expected difference is within measurement noise, since the added work is a comparison per update and a persistent write per container shard per lease period.
-- **Aggregation overhead.** Measure aggregation throughput and reclaimed space with tier-1 retention enabled for workloads with a high punch rate, and the space held by the punch tree under tier 2.
+- **Aggregation overhead.** Measure aggregation throughput and reclaimed space with tier 1 retention enabled for workloads with a high punch rate, and the space held by the punch tree under tier 2.
 - **Reporting overhead.** Confirm that the stable epoch reporting adds no measurable load to the